Summer Program in Rennes, France

 Program Dates and Deadlines

-The program dates for the 2016 Summer Program in Rennes are still being finalized.
+The program dates for the 2017 Summer Program in Rennes are May 23 to June 23.

-The deadline for applications is January 22, 2016, although late applications will be considered on a case-by-case basis.
+The deadline for applications with consideration for Burton Awards is February 3, 2017, although late applications will be considered on a case-by-case basis.

 Rennes is a fascinating blend, combining a center of higher education with a rich tradition of legend and history.
 This capital of Brittany is home to many universities and institutes as well as to electronics and telecommunications industries.

 In its historic center there are architectural reminders of its long history, from a portion of the medieval gate, to the lovingly restored 18th-century Parliament, to the most modern of shopping centers.
 Rennes is both a modern city and a town attached to its Celtic roots.

 Rennes is close to the landing beaches of Normandy, the port city from which Cartier sailed to the new world and the ancient abbey of Mont St Michel.

 As one student remarked, "It was perfect for our study.
 It’s small enough so that it’s not too overwhelming, but large enough to not get bored."

 Courses are held every weekday morning and are taught by an MLC faculty member.
 Students take classes in French language, culture, and contemporary issues in the historical context of France, Brittany, and the city of Rennes.